 A Warning To Travelers

-Criminals in Latin America play by different rules.
+Criminals abroad often play by different rules.

 Most people think of the beautiful beaches, the free spirited lifestyle and the fun nightlife.
-And that undoubtedly exists – but the criminal justice system is very poor and sometimes nonexistent in Latin America.
+And that undoubtedly exists – but the criminal justice system is very poor and sometimes nonexistent in many areas of Latin America.
 This fact is also demonstrated in the disappearance case of Kris Kremers and Lisanne Froon, two girls that disappeared in Panama in 2014.

 My heart goes out to the family of Justin Booska.
 I’m terribly sorry for your loss.